Oceanside Family Therapy & Assessments

 Without adequate experience and coping skills, certain symptoms can develop; such as depressed mood, withdrawal, anxiety, anger outbursts, attachment issues and forms of self harm including drug use, risky behaviors and eating disorders.

-We specialize in treating not only the eating disorder but the individual as a whole, unique being and often the family system, when applicable.
-We also consult with the client's physician or psychiatrist as part of treatment.
-Types of eating disorders include:
+We specialize in treating not only issue or disorder but the individual as a whole, unique being and often the family system, when applicable.
+We also consult with the client's physician or psychiatrist as part of treatment when needed.

 By definition, self-harm or self-mutilation refers to hurting oneself to relieve emotional pain or distress.
 The most common forms of this behavior are cutting and burning.
 The least common forms of self-harm include pulling out bodily hairs, punching walls, and ingesting toxic substances or sharp objects.